 The Acropolis Museum

 The Acropolis Museum is the perfect way to end your trip to the Acropolis.
 The museum, which opened in 2009, is actually built on top of an ancient Athenian neighborhood with walkways overlooking the ruins.
-The air conditioned museum provides a nice break after exploring the ruins.
+The air-conditioned museum provides a nice break after exploring the ruins.
 You can expect to see items discovered at the various archaeological sites of the Acropolis.
-A highlight are the original Caryatids from the Erechtheion.
+A highlight is the original Caryatids from the Erechtheion.

 Dinner and a Stroll through the Plaka